doscsy12/ADI_projects/AML/README.md

 ### Methods
 **Data**
 <br> Data is transactional information from the bank (UBP) to other accounts within UBP, Gcash, paymaya and other unknown target banks from 1.
 Jan 2020 to 31.
 May 2021.
-Features used in this study are source name, target name, date of transaction, transaction amount, and label (fraud/not fraud).
+Features used in this study are source account holder, target account holder, date of transaction, transaction amount, and label (fraud/not fraud).

 **Levels of transactions**
 <br> We are interested in transactions up to and including three degrees of connections.